Is silk ecological? Yes and no, and we'll tell you why!

 the ecological aspects of silk

-At first glance, one might think that silk is an eco-friendly textile.
-Although it is a natural, biodegradable fiber, this is not necessarily the case.
+We would tend to believe at first glance that silk is an ecological textile.
+Although it is a natural and biodegradable fiber, this is not necessarily the case.
 Like all intensive crops, silk can use chemicals (pesticides and fertilizers).
-Various operations may involve these substances, and the worms are regularly treated with antibiotics to avoid parasites, or with hormones to speed up production.
-In addition, traditional silk extraction requires large quantities of hot water.
+Different operations can involve these substances in addition to the worms being regularly treated with antibiotics to avoid parasites or with hormones to accelerate their production.
+Additionally, traditional silk extraction requires a large amount of hot water.

-From an ethical point of view, too, questions arise.
-Not only are the worms regularly killed by scalding when the time comes to retrieve the yarn, but their cultivation also requires a great deal of unskilled labor.
+From an ethical point of view, questions also arise.
+Not only are the worms regularly killed by being scalded when it comes time to recover the thread, but its cultivation also requires a lot of unskilled labor .

-As a result, children are often put to work, and workers are subjected to deplorable working conditions: unhealthy working environments, excessive working hours,...
+The latter means that children are often put to work and that workers are subjected to deplorable working conditions: unsanitary working environment, excessive working hours, etc.

 Are there solutions for silk that is more respectful of the environment and workers?

-Yes, the first step is to grow organic silk.
+Yes !
+To do this, we must first favor organic silk crops.
 These respect both animals and the environment.
-No chemicals are used, and the worms are free to transform themselves into butterflies after producing their thread.
-Unfortunately, this practice is now less common and more costly.
+So, no use of chemicals and the worms have the freedom to transform into a butterfly after their production of thread.
+This practice is unfortunately today less common and more expensive.

-It is also possible to opt for transparent brands and producers who promote fair trade, taking into account both working conditions and the environment.
+It is also possible to favor transparent brands and producers promoting fair trade which will take into account both working conditions and the environment.

-To make a long story short, silk is natural, biodegradable and renewable.
-However, depending on the production methods used, its exploitation can be more or less respectful of the environment and workers.
+To make a long story short, silk is of natural origin, biodegradable and renewable.
+However, depending on the preferred production methods, its operation can be more or less respectful of the environment and workers.

 Ecologically yours,